 During a visit to a developmental-behavioral pediatrician, the physician will interview you about your child’s development, behaviors, abilities and any learning or social concerns.
 The physician will review records of previous evaluations, school or Help Me Grow records, and complete a physical examination.
 The physician will complete developmental or educational testing as needed or provide referrals for more comprehensive testing if appropriate.
 The physician may request additional information from other sources such as school or daycare.
 The physician will then determine a diagnosis and make recommendations regarding treatment.

 The Developmental-behavioral pediatrics team provides evaluations and treatment for a number of developmental and behavioral concerns, including:

-Dr. Roberta Bauer completed a residency in pediatrics and fellowship in developmental-behavioral pediatrics and is board certified in neurodevelopmental disabilities.
 Dr. Carol Delahunty completed a residency in pediatrics and fellowship in developmental-behavioral pediatrics and is board certified in developmental-behavioral pediatrics.
-They collaborate closely with other Cleveland Clinic Children’s Hospital specialists and are fully backed by the resources of the world-renowned Cleveland Clinic.
+She collaborates closely with other Cleveland Clinic Children’s Hospital specialists and is fully backed by the resources of the world-renowned Cleveland Clinic.

 A variety of clinical services are offered to meet the needs of families, including:

 The outpatient developmental & behavioral pediatric clinic provides initial consultation for a variety of developmental and behavioral concerns for children up to 12 years of age.
 Ongoing medical management is provided as needed, including medication management for attention deficit hyperactivity disorder and autism spectrum disorders, as well as behavior disorders in children with a variety of developmental disabilities.